syednadeembe/project_sessions/session-design/README.txt

 kubectl run pod1 --image=nginx
 kubectl run pod2 --image=nginx
 kubectl apply -f svc.yaml
+kubectl exec -it pod2 bash
+curl myapp.default.svc.cluster.local
+# notice the dns is mapping to pod and firewall is allowing traffic, this is the prime use for core-dns
 kubectl get ep
 # notice the svc and pod are mapped inside endpoints
 kubectl describe po pod1 | grep Node: